j-fu/VoronoiFVM.jl/docs/src/system.md

 ## Handling boundary conditions
-Boundary conditions are handeled in the  `bcondition` callback passed to the system constructor.
+Boundary conditions are handled in the  `bcondition` callback passed to the system constructor.
-For being called in this callback, the following  functions are availabel
+For being called in this callback, the following  functions are available

 ```@docs
 boundary_dirichlet!(y,u,bnode,ispec,ireg,val)